nancyliqn91/programming-language-suggester/README.md

 #### By _Qian Li_ 😊

-#### This is my second project which demonstrate uses of Web API object properties and methods, event handler properties and event listeners, and CSS.
+#### This is my second project which demonstrate uses of Web object properties and methods, event handler properties and event listeners, and CSS.

 ## Technologies Used